olifang/olifang.github.io/content/authors/admin/_index.md

 ---

 <div style="text-align: justify;" markdown="1">
-<p>Oliver Fang is a Ph.D. student in [Finance](https://www.usf.edu/business/schools/business-finance/) at the [University of South Florida](https://www.usf.edu/).
-His research focuses on asset pricing, behavioral finance, unstructured data, financial engineering, and climate finance.</p>
+Oliver Fang is a Ph.D. student in [Finance](https://www.usf.edu/business/schools/business-finance/) at the [University of South Florida](https://www.usf.edu/).
+His research focuses on asset pricing, behavioral finance, unstructured data, financial engineering, and climate finance.

-<p>He has published academic papers in _Pacific-Basin Finance Journal_ and _NTU Management Review_.
+He has published academic papers in _Pacific-Basin Finance Journal_ and _NTU Management Review_.
 He presents his research on many international conferences, including FMA, EFMA, EasternFA, SWFA and PBFEAM.
-He has rich experience in supervising Master theses and teaching derivatives and financial engineering courses.</p>
+He has rich experience in supervising Master theses and teaching derivatives and financial engineering courses.

-<p>Oliver Fang holds a B.E. in Financial Engineering from [Ningbo University](https://www.nbu.edu.cn/en/), a M.S. in Money and Banking with Concentration in Financial Engineering and FinTech, and a Ph.D. in Money and Banking from [National Chengchi University](https://www.nccu.edu.tw/index.php?Lang=en).</p>
+Oliver Fang holds a B.E. in Financial Engineering from [Ningbo University](https://www.nbu.edu.cn/en/), a M.S. in Money and Banking with Concentration in Financial Engineering and FinTech, and a Ph.D. in Money and Banking from [National Chengchi University](https://www.nccu.edu.tw/index.php?Lang=en).
 </div>